raspberrypilearning/astro-pi-guide/sensors/pressure.md

 ## The plastic bottle experiment

-The experiment involves sealing an Astro Pi inside a plastic bottle along with a mobile phone top up battery, and then blowing into the bottle to increase the air pressure.
+The experiment involves sealing a Raspberry Pi fitted with a Sense HAT inside a plastic bottle along with a mobile phone top up battery, and then blowing into the bottle to increase the air pressure.
 Someone with a good pair of lungs should easily be able to increase the pressure to about 1100 millibars inside the bottle.
 You'll first need to program the visual display.

 1. Watch [Dave Honess's video](https://www.youtube.com/watch?v=CHUukiKF3ew) about the plastic bottle experiment.
 1. Take an empty two litre plastic bottle, discard the lid, and cut it in half across the middle as shown: